tc39/proposal-pattern-matching/README.md

 ##### Option A (current impl)

-`match` looks for `Symbol.patternMatch` methods on the Extractor argument associated with a match, and the match succeeds iff the return value of `Symbol.patternMatch` is truthy.
+`case` looks for `Symbol.patternMatch` methods on the Extractor argument associated with a match, and the match succeeds iff the return value of `Symbol.patternMatch` is truthy.
 To do the equivalent of `Some(val)`, you would instead use the `Symbol.patternValue` symbol to tag a key in an object that you